LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Need help?
 [Join Lawnchair on Discord](https://discord.com/invite/3x8qNWxgGZ).

 ### TL;DR on icon design
 The canvas is `192×192px`.
 The content area for most icons is `160×160px`, meaning the long side of an icon should be `160px`.
 Square icons should be `154×154px`.
 No fill, the stroke width is `12px`.
 All shapes should be black `#000` with rounded ends and joins.
 Round 90° angles by `6-32px`.
-Avoid blackness, close distances between strokes, and drastic changes in stroke widths.
+Avoid noticable black spots, close distances between strokes, and drastic changes in stroke widths.
 Simplify details, but don't lose recognizability.
 Provide original and localized names, so the icons can be found.

 To avoid rework, save time and understand the limitations of the guidelines, it is worth reading reviews (e.g., [+8 icons, +1 link, +4 updates](https://github.com/LawnchairLauncher/lawnicons/pull/1865)) and creating 5-10 icons in the first contribution.